Towards Weakly Supervised End-to-end Learning for Long-video Action Recognition: Conclusion

 \section{Conclusion}

-Efficiently end-to-end training on long videos under weak supervision is challenging.
-This work proposes a weakly supervised end-to-end training framework named AdaFocus, which adaptively focuses on actions and clips with cleaner supervision for model optimization.
-Experimental results on three datasets show that our AdaFocus can help weakly supervised models perform better than noisy supervised models, sometimes even fully supervised models.
-Moreover, with our AdaFocus framework, the long-video feature extraction pipeline is rebuilt, which significantly improves the performance of existing models on three long-video action understanding tasks, providing better foundations for the development of long-video action understanding.
+This work proposes the first weakly supervised framework for end-to-end training action recognition models on long videos.
+Experimental results on three datasets show that our framework can help weakly supervised models achieve comparable performance to fully supervised models.
+Moreover, with our framework, a weakly supervised feature extraction pipeline for long videos is proposed, which significantly improves the performance of existing state-of-the-arts on weakly supervised long-video tasks, providing better foundations for the development of long-video action understanding.